EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 The integration process depends on the chosen Data Publishing Pattern and involves technical integration with HVD services or API Gateway, and WMO WIS2 components.

   - **Pattern 1**: Using MeteoGate HVD Service
     - Integrate the APIs with the relevant HVD service by following the service-specific integration instructions available at _HVD service repository/links to be added_
+      - Onboarding to E-SOH
+      - Onboarding to Radar
+      - Onboarding to Climate
     - Ensure metadata and notifications are configured according to HVD service requirements.
   > [to be updated]
   - **Pattern 2**: Managed and Proxied Access Through MeteoGate API Gateway
     - Register the APIs with the MeteoGate API Gateway.
 This can be done via:
       - Self-service (preferred): Ask the MeteoGate Service Desk for permissions to the [designated repository](https://github.com/EURODEO/api-management-tool-poc) Complete the YAML configuration and create a pull request to onboard the API
       - Service: Send your API root URL to the MeteoGate Service Desk and request to onboard the API. _Contact details TBA_
       - Once the configuration is complete, this will provide the URL for accessing the Data Supply service.
 This URL will be included in the discovery metadata describing the Data Supply service.
     - Create the discovery metadata and publish into WIS2